prakash189/cicd-pipeline-deploy-java-using-ansible-plyabook/README.md

     └── vars
         └── main.yml
 ```
-Step 3: Lets create the centralized main.yml file which will contain the information of hosts, username and roles of respective servers.
+Step 3: Lets create the centralized main.yml file which will contains the information of hosts, usernames and roles of respective servers.

 #### vi main.yml